"I don't know much, but I know one thing: the ordinary life isn't for me."

 He has never named it on My First Million.
 When asked about it on Mixergy, he said only, "I also created an e-commerce brand.
 Spoiler, even when the business is good, physical products are a pain in the ass."

-The silence is deliberate.
-He kept the brand separate to maintain clean data; if his 500,000 podcast listeners flooded the site, he'd never know whether the business worked on its own merits.
-But there's something deeper.
-Shaan shares everything publicly: his net worth, his emotional breakdowns, his "B+" failures, his transactional love patterns.
-He literally let Tony Robbins coach him on-air.
-But the slow-growth, operational, deeply unsexy baby clothing company, the one that requires steady daily execution instead of lion-like sprints, is the thing he protects.
-The business that contradicts the narrative is the one that stays quiet.
+But think about what that means.
+Shaan shares everything publicly.
+His net worth.
+His emotional breakdowns.
+His "B+" failures.
+His transactional love patterns.
+He let Tony Robbins coach him on-air.
+Yet the slow-growth, operational, deeply unsexy baby clothing company, the one that requires steady daily execution instead of lion-like sprints, is the thing he protects.
 Sevens guard what actually works by keeping it away from their own restlessness.

 The thing that should be impossible about Shaan Puri is My First Million.